 Exercising while sick may be the last thing on your mind.
 If you have a fever, your normal workouts are out of the question.
 Those exercise movements will make your body temperature rise.
 Also, if your illness or medications bring on nausea, regular exercise is a poor choice.
 When you need complete bed rest or if you are in the hospital, there are nonetheless ways to think creatively about exercises to improve your strength.
 Physical therapists and doctors champion mild exercises that allow you to flex, strengthen your muscles, improve circulation, regain a firm sense of balance and elevate your feeling of well-being.
-Use these five creative ways to excercise while sick.
+Use these five creative ways to exercise while sick.1.
+Balance

 You cannot regain strength without addressing that wobbly feeling after a long stay in bed.
-Older patients who are sick, especially, need to practice balance to lessen the risk of a nasty fall when trying to get to the bathroom or walking quckly to turn off an alarm.
+Older patients who are sick, especially, need to practice balance to lessen the risk of a nasty fall when trying to get to the bathroom or walking quickly to turn off an alarm.
 Stand on one leg for 10 seconds.
 Then, stand on the other for 10 seconds.
 Do this five times on either leg.

 This is an exercise that you can do while lying on your back.
 Flex your muscles in your abdomen and release.
 Hold the flex each time for at least eight seconds.
 If you can, hold in your ab muscles for 12 to 15 seconds and then release.
 Repeat at least eight times.
 Should you have surgery that makes this painful or if you think it would be risky, consult your doctor.

 Simply lie on your back, raise your leg and lift it as high as you can.
 Keep your leg straight.
 Hold it for at least 10 seconds.
 Repeat on the other leg.
 Try doing this on each leg at least eight times each.
-If you think you can without too much discomfort, increase the frequency of this exercise throughout the day.
+If you think you can without too much discomfort, increase the frequency of this exercise throughout the day.5.
+Arms

 Sitting at the edge of your bed or in a chair, lock your fingers as if you were going to pray.
 Turn your palms outward.
 Stretch your arms at the level of your shoulders.
 Hold for 5 to 10 seconds.
 Do this 10 to 15 times.